ksgwxfan/climate-parser/README.md

 * include more kwargs for `valueSearch`
 * include error-addressing in `allDayRank, allMonthRank, and valueSearch` functions
 * check to see if traces of snow are recorded and reported in stats/reports (mainly need to double check `weekStats`)
+* on Stats functions, output temperature quantity if different than recordqty
+* on reported rankings in the stats functions, if the "warmest" is closer to the top than "coolest" is to the top, only print one (not both)
+* convert dayStats to use the clmt_vars_days function?
+May not be quicker though
+* add tavg stats for dayStats and maybe even dayRank
+* really low prcp amounts: consider not putting the rank in dayStats function?

 [&#8679; back to Contents](#contents)